alersrt/node-dind/README.md

 # node-dind

-Docker image with Node.js and Docker in Docker.
+Docker image with Node.js and Docker.